-Nature of Decision Council Executive Conditions

-In relation to the Northamptonshire Х In accordance

-Children's Trust, to approve: with the limitations and consents

-a.
-The appointment and removal of the required under the

-Chair and Chief Exec Articles of

-to their terms of appo ntment; Association of the

-b.
-The appointment and removal of a Trust and the

-Council Director to the e Board of the Governance Side

-Trust; Agreement.

-c.
-Any changes to the m embership of the

-Trust;

-d.
-Any changes to the A rticles of

-Association;

-e.
-The voluntary winding •

-company (of the Trus i) or its dissolution;
+Nature of Decision Council Executive Conditions In relation to the Northamptonshire Х In accordance Children's Trust, to approve: with the limitations The appointment and removal of the Chair and Chief Executive, or alterations to their terms of appointment; The appointment and removal of a Council Director to the Board of the Trust; and consents required under the Articles of Association of the Trust and the Governance Side Agreement.
+C. Any changes to the membership of the Trust; , groomont. d.
+Any changes to the Articles of Association; e.
+The voluntary winding up of the company (of the Trust) or its dissolution;

-f.
+I I f.
 Any changes to governance arrangements arising from the annual review thereof.
 In relation to the Northamptonshire Children's Trust, to annually approve the Business Plan and Interim Business Plan and any in year variation to these plans.
 X In accordance with the limitations and consents required under the Articles of Association of the Trust and the Governance Side Agreement.
-In relation to the company of the Children's Trust, to approve the entering into by the company (the Trust) for: any new third party contracts for the provision of services by the Company to third parties which are outside the scope of the Service Delivery Contract and/or the Business Plan or Interim Business Plan. a) In accordance with the limitations and consents required under the Articles of Association of the Trust and the Governance Side Agreement. b) Where the value exceeds £500,000.
+In relation to the company of the Children's Trust, to approve the entering into by the company (the Trust) for: any new third party contracts for the provision of services by the Company to third parties which are outside the scope of the Service Delivery Contract and/or the Business Plan or Interim Business Plan.
+X a) In accordance with the limitations and consents required under the Articles of Association of the Trust and the Governance Side Agreement. b) Where the value exceeds £500,000.
 In relation to the company of the Children's Trust, to approve the entering into by the company (the Trust): a. any borrowing, credit facility, or investment arrangements with third parties; b. any other contractual arrangement with the Council for the provision of other services to the Council; c. any proposal to form any legal entity or undertaking in which the Company would be a member, shareholder or hold any analogous position in any jurisdiction or acquiring shares in any other company; d. participating by the Company in any partnership or joint venture, amalgamation with another company or business undertaking; X In accordance with the limitations and consents required under the Articles of Association of the Trust and the Governance Side Agreement.
 In relation to (a) other than trade credit in the ordinary course of business.
-In relation to (b), and (d) only to the extent that any such arrangement
+In relation to (b), and (d) only to the extent that any such arrangement falls outside the